micahwoods/micahwoods.github.io/_posts/2020-02-17-soil-organic-matter-bullet-list.md

 These are some key things I've learned after studying organic matter (OM) for a few years.
 This is about organic matter in the context of playing conditions---how a ball reacts when it hits the surface.
 And this is also about the maintenance done to manage organic matter, like sand topdressing, core aerification, and scarification.

 * Standard tests for soil organic matter *exclude* undecayed plant material like thatch, stems, and roots.
+That misses a lot of the things people are trying to topdress or scarify or manage with coring.

 * Standard soil tests for turfgrass sites are to a 10 cm depth, but organic matter accumulation (and ball reaction) are at the surface.